Spoiler: It wasn't just roses.

 Imagine leaving behind a delicate trail of violet, rose, or jasmine every time someone said hello.

-Fragrance wasn't just personal.
+Fragrance wasn't just personal to Victorian women.

-It became part of social etiquette.
+It became part of their social etiquette.

-They Scented Their Love Letters
+Victorian Women Scented Their Love Letters

 Before texting "I miss you," Victorians had another trick.